wessenstam/secretserver/module1/module1.rst

    .. figure:: images/lab-01a.png

 #.
 Run the setup file, when prompted with a windows User Account Control (UAC) dialogue click **Yes**
 #.
-The installer can install both Secret Server and Privilege Manager (Thycotic endpoint least privilege solution).
+The installer can install both Secret Server and Privilege Manager (Delinea endpoint least privilege solution).
 In this case we only want to install Secret Server so uncheck the Privilege Manager radio button as in the image below:

    .. figure:: images/lab-ss-003.png